-Under this activity and the associated Activity Management Plan, are the provisions of the required transport infrastructure that has been agreed to meet the community's objectives in the Long Term Plan and the requirements under the Local Government Act as one of Council' core services.
+Under this activity and the associated Activity Management Plan, are the provisions of the required transport infrastructure that has been agreed to meet the community's objectives in the Long-Term Plan and the requirements under the Local Government Act as one of the Council's core services.

-The Activity Management Plan for transport seeks to improve standards for both sealed and unsealed road networks.
+The AMP for Transport seeks to improve standards for both sealed and unsealed road networks.
 Sustainable transport will be promoted with safer walking and cycling opportunities, while connecting important points of interest such as schools to parks and town centres.
 It is also important to ensure that flooding risk to the transport network is minimised where possible.